Orthopaedics procedures

 Diagnostic knee arthroscopy is usually performed when patients have persistent knee pain or other symptoms that cannot be fully explained by imaging tests.
 It is particularly useful for identifying cartilage damage, ligament injuries, or inflammatory conditions like arthritis.
 In some cases, knee arthroscopy can help confirm or rule out specific conditions such as meniscus tears or ACL (anterior cruciate ligament) injuries.

-As with any surgery, knee arthroscopy carries some risks.
-These include infection at the incision sites and bleeding or swelling in the knee after the procedure.
+Risks of a knee arthroscopy include infection at the incision sites and bleeding or swelling in the knee after the procedure.
 In some cases, there may be temporary pain, stiffness, or discomfort in the knee, but these symptoms generally improve within a few days.

 Serious complications such as damage to nerves or blood vessels are very rare.
 The surgeon will discuss the potential risks in detail before the procedure.